RubenSibon/dotfiles/.dotfiles/README.md

 Then remove what you no longer want to use like Antigen/Vundle for Vim and more.
 Look online for instructions on how to do that.

-After that you may want to reset the `.zshrc` and `.vimrec` files to their defaults or at least remove references to the things that have been removed.
+After that you may want to reset the `.zshrc` and `.vimrc` files to their defaults or at least remove references to the things that have been removed.

 To uninstall Homebrew follow the [instructions in their frequently asked questions](https://github.com/homebrew/install?tab=readme-ov-file#uninstall-homebrew).